Visas

 The July 2025 financial thresholds

-From July 1, 2025, new F-3 applications for intended stays of 12 months or more require proof that the principal holder earns above a minimum annual income.
-These thresholds are set by household size (as of July 2025, verify at KPMG 2025-141 or the Korea Immigration Bureau before applying).
+From July 1, 2025, new F-3 applications for longer intended stays require proof that the principal holder earns above a minimum annual income.
+These thresholds are set by household size (as of July 2025, per KPMG 2025-141; verify with the Korea Immigration Service before applying).

 Household sizeAnnual income threshold